jsamperv/crom.app/readme.md

 Aplication for CROM rol and games club.
 Initially a library of items where an
 authenticated user can see as a list, lend one and take it home.
 (TAB1)

-Also, the user can edit profile: name, email and password; and settings: dark
+Also, the user can edit profile: name, email and password; and settings: language
-mode, language (es, ca).
+(es, ca).
 (TAB2)

 My intention with this application is to integrate my knowledge of javascript
 technologies into an simple and useful app for a non-profit org.